etijskens/onesided/thoughts-on-noncontiguous-data.md

 ends now know what to receive.
 (Note that you can use a non-blocking send, and pair it with a blocking receive).

+What needs to be modified to turn the one-sided approach into a two-sided approach?

+- we do no longer need a MessageBox class but the buffers need to be stored somewhere, as well as the functions for communiation
+- we need a header buffer for every other process,
+- we need a message buffer for every other process, or reuse the message buffers.
+  Can we afford a message buffer for every process?
+I guess not, this is also a scaling issue.
+- header buffers and message buffers may be separated.
+- the MessageHandlerBase class does not need a MessageBox class

+The MessageBox object could be replaced with a Broadcaster object: it stores the buffers, broadcasts the headers, and acts upon the received headers.

+##### Plan

+1. Split header and message buffers because they are sent separately (?)

 #### Contiguous data

 The data item (or contiguous data items) is memcpy-ed into the processor's window.